chauff/cse1500-web-transcripts/_lectures/sessions.md

 Besides all sorts of client-side storage, it is also possible to collect a relatively stable and unique _fingerprint_ of a particular browser with a few of the browser's web API calls.
 In this manner, users can be tracked as long as they use the same browser on the same device.
 One defence against browser fingerprinting is for instance [the randomization of specific browser functions](https://link.springer.com/chapter/10.1007/978-3-319-62105-0_7).
 This is an active area of security research.
 This problem is also significant enough, that the W3C has an entire working group dedicated to [mitigating browser fingerprinting in web specifications](https://www.w3.org/TR/fingerprinting-guidance/).
 </optional-info>

-## Client-side cookies and local storage
+## Client-side cookies and local/session storage

 So far, we have looked at cookies that are created by a server-side application, sent to clients in response to HTTP requests and then returned to the server in subsequent requests.
 We thus have an exchange of information between the client and server.
 Now, we look at so-called client-side cookies, that are cookies which are created by the client itself and also only used by the client.
 They are still sent to a server as part of an HTTP request.